lcohen730/lcohen730/README.md

 ### Hi there 👋
 I am a recent coding bootcamp graduate and React enthusiast.

-🔭 I’m currently working on an online store for a non-profit in Atlanta, GA called Change Your Story.
-Change Your Story's mission is to assist women and girls in creating positive life outcomes through programs that are relevant, progressive, and empowering.
-The online store will help this organization raise funds to continue helping their community.
+🔭 I’m currently working on a Next.js tutorial so I can incorporate Next.js into my future full-stack applications.

-🌱 I’m currently learning about data structures and algorithms on Interview Cake, and I'm learning Typescript on Frontend Masters.
+🌱 I’m currently learning about data structures and algorithms on Interview Cake, and I am listening to the podcast "Syntax", hosted by Wes Bos and Scott Tolinski.

 👯 I’m looking to collaborate on any of my repositories as well as any project you may want some help on!